sanjeetbhatti/sanjeetbhatti.github.io/README.md

 ### Image Manipulation _(Python, FastAPI, MySQL, Docker)_

 Developed an image manipulation Python application using FastAPI and containerized it using docker.
 The application takes PNG or JPEG image format as input and outputs a compressed version to the user via a download link through the frontend UI.
-Database support using MySQL allows to store results and provide the users with an option to download previously generated files.
+Database support using MySQL was added to store results and provide the users with an option to download previously generated files.

 ### Audio Converter _(C#, .NET, Docker)_